Get Your Home Ready for an Active Hurricane Season

 Clear out your rain gutters and make sure they are tightly secured to prevent them from coming loose in a storm.
 When they are clogged with leaves or other debris, it can cause damage to your home.

 Retrofitting can help prevent some of the damages associated with hurricanes.
 Modify or add new structures to make your roof, doors, and windows more secure.

 Purchase a portable generator now.
 Once a storm is approaching or immediately afterward, they will be difficult if not impossible to get.
 Just remember to keep it protected from moisture and only operate it 20 feet away from doors or windows.

 Consider building a FEMA safe room, which is a structure designed to withstand high winds and other hurricane related conditions.
 You can modify one of the existing rooms of your home for this purpose, or build one outside as an addition to your property.

 In addition to the above, take some time to review your homeowners insurance policy now and make any updates as needed.
 Assemble a hurricane survival kit that contains food, water, flashlights, and a first aid kit, and make sure all your important documents are kept in one safe location.

 Contact Us Today for Help

 At Cavallo & Cavallo, we are your neighborhood law firm.
 We are here to help in whatever way you need, whether you are buying or selling property, as well as when the unexpected occurs.
-Reach out and call or contact us online today and request a consultation in our Bronx or New Rochelle office to see how our experienced New York real estate attorneys can assist you.
+Reach out and call or contact us online today and request a consultation in our Bronx or Westchester office to see how our experienced New York real estate attorneys can assist you.